aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-06.en.md

 - **Data Type Mapping**: Confirm MySQL data types are correctly mapped to DynamoDB equivalents
 - **Relationship Preservation**: Validate that entity relationships are properly represented in the NoSQL structure

-## Backup and Recovery Strategy
+## Workshop consistency for next steps

-Given the critical nature of this artifact, the workshop provides a verified migration contract as a fallback option.
+Given the critical nature of this artifact, this workshop provides a verified migration contract as a fallback option.
 This ensures project continuity even if the AI-generated contract contains errors.

-### Recovery Process

-If your generated contract contains significant issues:
+To continue with this worksohp please:

-1. Rename your current `artifacts/stage-02` folder to `artifacts/stage-02-workshop`
+1. Rename your current `artifacts/stage-02` folder to `artifacts/stage-02-backup`
 2. Copy the `core-outputs/stage-02` folder to the `artifacts` directory
 3. Compare the provided artifacts with your generated versions to identify differences
 4. Use the comparison analysis to improve future contract generation sessions